svalinn/DAGMC/doc/usersguide/trelis_workflow.rst

 Identifying gaps and overlaps may be difficult and time consuming;
 however, some 3D modeling programs like SolidWorks have built in tools to identify these occurrences.
-Rely on the modeling program to identify these errors (the gaps and overlaps) and use the steps in the next section to change, reduce and remove their effect on the model.
+Rely on the modeling program to identify these problematic features and use the steps in the next section to change, reduce and remove their effect on the model.

 Modifying your model
 --------------------

-Once the gaps and overlaps in the model have been identified, the three following methods may be used to change, reduce and remove their effect on the model.
+Once the gaps and overlaps in the model have been identified, the three following methods may be used to change, reduce, and remove their effect on the model.

 * Create "voided" geometries